ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   a large number of clients.

 Aggregator:
 : An endpoint which receives report shares.
-Each aggregator works with the other aggregators to compute the final aggregate.
+Each Aggregator works with the other Aggregators to compute the aggregate result.
 This protocol defines two types of
-  aggregators: Leaders and Helpers.
-For each measurement, there is a single leader and helper.
+  Aggregators: Leaders and Helpers.
+For each measurement task, there is a single Leader and Helper.

 Leader:
-: The leader is responsible for coordinating the protocol.
-It receives the encrypted shares, distributes them to the helpers, and orchestrates the process of computing the final measurement as requested by the collector.
+: The Aggregator responsible for coordinating the protocol.
+It receives the reports, splits them into report shares, and distributes the report shares to the Helpers, and orchestrates the process of computing the aggregate result as requested by the Collector.

 Helper:
-: Helpers are responsible for executing the protocol as instructed by the leader.
-The protocol is designed so that helpers can be relatively lightweight, with most of the state held at the leader.
+: Helpers are responsible for executing the protocol as instructed by the Leader.
+The protocol is designed so that Helpers can be relatively lightweight, with most of the state held at the Leader.

 {:br}

-The basic unit of DAP is the "task" which represents a single measurement (though potentially taken over multiple time windows).
+The basic unit of DAP is the "task" which represents a single measurement process (though potentially taken over multiple time windows).
 The definition of a task includes the following parameters:

 * The type of each measurement.
 * The aggregation function to compute (e.g., sum, mean, etc.).
-* The set of aggregators and necessary cryptographic keying material to use.
+* The set of Aggregators and necessary cryptographic keying material to use.
 * The VDAF to execute, which to some extent is dictated by the previous choices.
 * The minimum "batch size" of reports which can be aggregated.
-* The rate at which measurements can be taken, i.e., the "minimum batch window".
+* The rate at which measurements can be taken, i.e., the "minimum batch duration".

-These parameters are distributed out of band to the clients and to the aggregators.
-They are distributed by the collecting entity in some authenticated form.
+These parameters are distributed out of band to the Clients and to the Aggregators.
+They are distributed by the Collector in some authenticated form.
 Each task is identified by a unique 32-byte ID which is used to refer to it in protocol messages.

-During the duration of the measurement, each client records its own value(s), packages them up into a report, and sends them to the leader.
-Each share is separately encrypted for each aggregator so that even though they pass through the leader, the leader is unable to see or modify them.
-Depending on the measurement, the client may only send one report or may send many reports over time.
+During the duration of the task, each Client records its own measurement value(s), packages them up into a report, and sends them to the leader.
+Each share is separately encrypted for each Aggregator so that even though they pass through the Leader, the Leader is unable to see or modify them.
+Depending on the task, the Client may only send one report or may send many reports over time.

-The leader distributes the shares to the helpers and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final measurement for the collector.
+The Leader distributes the shares to the Helpers and orchestrates the process of verifying them (see {{validating-inputs}}) and assembling them into a final aggregate result for the Collector.
 Depending on the VDAF, it may be possible to incrementally process each report as it comes in, or may be necessary to wait until the entire batch of reports is received.